Section 6.2 – Australian Football Knockout Competition – Boys

 (iii) If field size is reduced, the number of players may also be reduced to a minimum of 14.

-(iv) Round Robin Format – Regional Convener or designated teacher to determine the format of Gala day according to the number of teams and fields including the number of players per team
+(iv) Round Robin Format –Association Convener or designated teacher to determine the format of Gala day according to the number of teams and fields including the number of players per team

 Determination of Venues for Rounds 4 & 5

 The venues for Rounds 4 & 5 to be decided by the State Convener.
 Rounds 4 & 5 will revert to be Knockout games and played according to the following rules and conditions.

 (b) Duration of play